 Spent about 3 hours on the huge grounds of the Temple of Heaven then headed to collect my tickets for the Trans Siberian Railway in the CITS building.

-Off to meet an old friend, a good friend living in Beijing, for dinner at the heavenly Quanjude Peking Roast Duck,
+Off to meet an old friend, a good friend living in Beijing, for dinner at the heavenly Quanjude Peking Roast Duck.
+But first, a metro station, a movie poster, and a suspicious looking yogurt.

 Day 3: Tiananmen Square/ Forbidden City/ Olympic Green